Am I feeling Grief, Depression, or Both?

-To make things more complicated, an individual can be grieving but also depressed.
+To make things more complicated, you can be grieving and also depressed.
 This is when a professional’s “clinical judgement” becomes important.
 The important thing to remember is that significant distress can occur with both depression and grief.
 Extreme emotional outbursts involving anger, irritability, crying, tearfulness, weeping, intense sadness, gut-wrenching ruminations, and/or hearing/seeing the deceased may occur in “normal” grief.

 If you are currently experiencing depression or grief, please reach out to a mental health professional.
 No one should go through emotional pain alone.